riclolsen/json-scada/src/mqtt-sparkplug/README.md

     "topicsScripted": [{
         "topic": "Enterprise/test/jsonarr",
-        "script": " // remove comments and put all in the same line ret = []; // array of objects to return vals = JSON.parse(info.payload.toString());
+        "script": " // remove comments and put all in the same line shared.dataArray = []; // array of objects to return vals = JSON.parse(shared.payload.toString());
                 cnt = 1;
                 vals.forEach(elem => {
-                    ret.push({'id': 'scrVal'+cnt, 'value': elem, 'qualityOk': true, 'timestamp': (new Date()).getTime() });
+                    shared.dataArray.push({'id': 'scrVal'+cnt, 'value': elem, 'qualityOk': true, 'timestamp': (new Date()).getTime() });
                     cnt++;
                 })
-                ret; // return values in array of objects "
+                // return values in array of objects shared.dataArray "
         }]

 All scripts are executed in a shared sandboxed Javascript VM.
-The MQTT payload of each message is passed as a buffer in the "info.payload" object.
+The MQTT payload of each message is passed as a buffer in the "shared.payload" object.
 The sandboxed VM context is preserved and reused at each call, so variables created inside the scripts are also preserved.

-The value of the last expression returns to the main process, this should be an array of objects with at least "value" and "id" properties set.
+The "shared.dataArray" should receive the array of objects with at least "value" and "id" properties set.

 Can also be set the following optional properties: "type", "qualityOk", "timestamp", "transient", "valueString", "valueJson", "causeOfTransmissionAtSource".